“I don’t do practice exercises as I find it boring and music has to be always exciting.......”

-The band’s highly skilled guitarist Iago’s approach on the instrument alternates between the gleefully sloppy strokes known to any fan of the blues and the more polished, expansive craftsmanship of rock guitar’s most disciplined stylists.
+The band’s highly skilled guitarist Iago’s approach alternates between the gleefully sloppy strokes known to any fan of the blues and the more polished, expansive craftsmanship of rock guitar’s most disciplined stylists.
 Full of surprises but always predictably explosive, Iago is the guitar player the blues needs now.
 A breath of fresh air who combines the best of the genre’s past with an eye toward the future.

-Beginning her classical piano training at the age of four, Dregas lists influences as far ranging as Ludvig Van Beethoven and Bad Religion.
+As the band’s sole American, lead vocalist Dregas brings a unique set of influences and experiences to Deep Blue Sea.
+Beginning her classical piano training at the age of four, Dregas lists influences as far ranging as Ludvig Van Beethoven, Aretha and Bad Religion.

 It is something of a cliche to refer to a strong drummer as the band’s anchor.
 But in Amanda’s case, ‘anchor’ is too stationary, too sedentary a metaphor to describe the role she plays in Deep Blue Sea’s sound.

 A better metaphor for Amanda’s approach on her instrument is as Deep Blue Sea’s engine.
 She propels the band forward, sometimes with reliably steady thumps and other times with choppy, dance-inspiring stabs.